 The $50 Medicare cap only covers the Wegovy and Zepbound injections.
 Oral Wegovy (semaglutide tablet) launched in the US in January 2026 and logged roughly 400,000 first-quarter starters — ahead of Novo's own guidance.
 Foundayo (orforglipron, Lilly's oral GLP-1) cleared the FDA on April 1, 2026, at $149/month cash through LillyDirect.

-Orals matter precisely because they sit outside the injector fill-finish bottleneck.
-A tablet is a tablet; the blister-pack line doesn't compete with the cartridge line for capacity.
-If Wegovy injector allocation tightens globally, Foundayo at $149 becomes the realistic off-ramp for cash-pay patients who can't wait out a shortage.
+Orals matter precisely because they sidestep the injector fill-finish bottleneck.
+A tablet is a tablet; the blister-pack line doesn't fight the cartridge line for capacity.
+So if Wegovy injector allocation tightens globally, Foundayo at $149 becomes the realistic off-ramp for cash-pay patients who can't afford to wait out a shortage.
 Our Foundayo deep dive walks the pricing and access in detail, and the next-wave pipeline rundown maps what 2027 and 2028 add.

 The plausible July 1 scenario isn't "nobody outside the US can get a GLP-1."
-It's "injectable supply tightens for six to nine months and oral uptake accelerates to fill the gap."
-Different drug, similar mechanism, no needle.
+It's milder than that: injectable supply tightens for six to nine months, and oral uptake speeds up to absorb the gap.
+Same appetite signal, no needle.

 Reading the local market — where each country lands